shyamsg/popgen19/README.md

 # popgen19
- Lecture and exercise for PHD summercourse
+Lecture and practicals for PHD summercourse